guettli/tomofu/README.md

 Nevertheless many people miss something.

-A feeling of belonging, a feeling of friendship.
+A feeling of belonging, a feeling of friendship or a helping hand.

 There are several commercial plattforms trying to solve this: